Using Jacques Herbin Blotter Paper

 What is Blotting Paper?

-Essentially, blotting paper is just absorbent paper that takes up the excess ink that your fountain pen lays down, so you can continue writing if you need to turn the page or handle what you just wrote with your hands.
-It saves you time so you don't have to wait until the ink dries on the page.
+Blotting paper is absorbent paper that takes up the excess ink that your fountain pen lays down.
+This allows you to continue writing if you need to turn the page or handle the paper before the ink has time to fully dry.

-You can use blotting paper just with your hands, but it can be hard to keep from smearing.
-It's much easier to use a rocking blotter, like the Herbin one (there are others, this is just what I have on hand):
+You can use blotting paper just with just your hands, but it can be hard to keep from smearing.
+It's much easier to use a rocking blotter, like this one from Jacques Herbin.

 Herbin Rocking Blotter